creativetechnologylab/interactive-typography-p5/README.md

 ```

 **A Closer Look**: Inside this nested loop, you need to store the x and y position of each point tracing the letter.
 Once you have each point, you can use it to manipulate the rendering in numerous ways.
+In this example , point.x and point.y are used to reference, in sequence, each point along the path.
+We use point.x and point.y as inputs into the ellipse, and also give a random offset to each point to
+make it jitter.

 ```javascript
 let point = letter.pathData[j];